How to Improve Your Christmas Cash FlowKelly

 4. Understand Your Cash Flow Cycle.

-Use the simplest small business accounting software to get a snapshot of where your business is at, and what your regular cash flow cycle looks like.
+Use Cashflow Manager to get a snapshot of where your business is at, and what your regular cash flow cycle looks like.
 This will enable you to make important decisions, not only in these crucial times but throughout the rest of the year.

 Running a business is tough at the best of times, so make sure that you do all you can to reduce some the stress on your cash flow so you can enjoy this festive period.